jryanad/ADLandingPage/README.md

 viewport changes.

 The map is styled using a template from [SnazzyMaps](https://snazzymaps.com/) and is defined on line 10.
-You may change this out at any time, or if you're feeling creative, style your own map. just replace the _flatMap.js_ file with your own and add the name of your map theme to line 10 of _custom.gmap.js_
+You may change this out at any time, or if you're feeling creative, style your own map.
+Just replace the _flatMap.js_ file with your own and add the name of your map theme to line 10 of _custom.gmap.js_